 |Focus on Quality: Specialized teams can lead to higher quality outputs in their respective areas.||Lack of Customer Focus: Departments might prioritize internal functions over customer needs.|

 The Functional Organizational Structure is suitable for organizations that require deep expertise and a clear division of labor.
 While it offers efficiency and skill specialization, it’s essential to address the potential drawbacks, such as communication barriers and challenges in adapting to dynamic environments.
 Balancing the benefits and limitations of this structure is crucial for optimizing organizational performance.

 (3) Flat Organizational Structure

-Businesses use a Flat Organizational Structure when there’s very little difference between employees in terms of authority.
+Also known as Horizontal organizational structure, Businesses use a Flat Organizational Structure when there’s very little difference between employees in terms of authority.
 People have roles, but no departments.
-This is typically the case in very young companies that have not expanded much farther beyond their initial hires.
+This is typically the case in very young companies that have not expanded much further beyond their initial hires.
 This is a very open Organizational Structure that encourages communication and gives everyone a lot of responsibility.
-But without clear supervisors, it can be challenging to know who to report to or who to address with questions.
+However, without clear supervisors, it can be challenging to know who to report to or who to address with questions.
 As a company builds, it’s very difficult to maintain a Flat Organizational Structure.